c3ccl3ston/rogers-sauce-day/README.md

 - Use industry-standard best practices
 - Create functional browser tests using Selenium
-- Run in massive parallel (100s of tests in < 5 min)
 - Automatically get robust test reports with logs + videos

 ## 🔧 &nbsp; Technologies you will use